atman-33/mcp-terminal-runner/openspec/changes/implement-terminal-execution/proposal.md

 - **Platform Compatibility:** Shell commands behave differently across OSs.
 The initial focus is Linux/Unix-like environments.

 ## Alternatives
-- Using `child_process` directly instead of `tinyexec`. `tinyexec` is chosen based on the reference implementation for likely better cross-platform handling or simplicity.
+- Using a third-party wrapper instead of `node:child_process`.
+We prefer the Node built-in to avoid an extra runtime dependency and to support `cwd` directly.